gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 #### Career Plan:

-- In the immediate term, I plan to mentor junior developers and organize workshops to foster tech talent in Kerala.
+- In the immediate term, I plan to mentor junior developers and tech enthusiast and make them proficient in their interest fields.
+Also looking for intern works which helps to boost my skill and experience.
-- In the long term, I aim to launch a tech startup focused on sustainable solutions in Kerala.
+- In the long term, I plan on obtaining a job according to my interest on computer science and related technology.
+Also, I want to start or partner a startup with a clear vision in my mind.

 #### Thoughts on Kerala's Tech Ecosystem:

 - Kerala has the potential to excel in the technology startup ecosystem by nurturing local talent, fostering innovation, and creating a supportive environment for startups.
 - Collaboration between academia, government, and industry will be key to achieving this vision.

-#### History of Open Source Contributions:
+### History of Open-Source Contributions:

-- Contributed to the open-source project [Mulearn](https://github.com/gtech-mulearn/mulearn) by implementing feature Push Notification.
-- Actively maintain a popular open-source library for web development tools used by developers worldwide.

 #### History of Community Engagement: